mgajda/clash-yosys-demo/README.md

 * Wrapping of custom blocks in CλaSH code is [described in this documentation](http://hackage.haskell.org/package/clash-prelude-0.7.5/docs/CLaSH-Tutorial.html#g:13).

 * Unfortunately making it work requires some [change in the way CλaSH handles clock annotations](https://github.com/clash-lang/clash-compiler/issues/145).

+_Until then one needs to change Verilog code by themselves, asserting `1` for `system1000_rstn`_